Będzin: World War II

 During the German invasion of Poland, which started World War II, the Wehrmacht entered Będzin on September 4, 1939, and in the following days the Germans committed the first atrocities in the city.
 On September 6, the Germans murdered 20 Poles, and on September 9, they murdered 100 Jews, set fire to the synagogue and Jewish houses, and then in attempt to blame the Poles they arrested and executed 42 Poles.
-Local Polish parish priest rescued a group of Jews who escaped the German massacre by opening the gates of the Holy Trinity church to them and giving them shelter.
+Local Polish parish priest Wincenty Mieczysław Zawadzki rescued a group of Jews who escaped the German massacre by opening the gates of the Holy Trinity church to them and giving them shelter.
 The German police carried out mass searches of Polish houses.
 Inhabitants of Będzin were also among Poles murdered in Celiny in June 1940.
 The Będzin Ghetto was established by the German occupational authority in July 1940.
 During the occupation, the city's name was changed to a German form, Bendsburg, and it was part of Upper Silesia Province, as the capital of Landkreis Bendsburg.

 During the war the city was the base for a working party (E716) of British and Commonwealth prisoners of war, under the administration of Stalag VIII-B/344 at Łambinowice (then known as Lamsdorf).
 In January 1945, as the Soviet armies resumed their offensive and advanced from the east, the prisoners were marched westward in the so-called Long March or Death March.
 Many of them died from the bitter cold and exhaustion.
 The lucky ones got far enough to the west to be liberated by the allied armies after some four months of travelling on foot in appalling conditions.
-Their sufferings, though severe, pale by comparison to those of the Jews of Będzin (see below).
+Here, the prisoners experienced harsh conditions, but those remain pale by comparison to those of the Jews of Będzin.

 In 1943–1944, the Germans also operated a subcamp of the Auschwitz concentration camp in the present-day district of Łagisza, in which they held and brutalized from 300 to over 700 prisoners as forced labourers.
 In August 1943, as the Germans attempted to round up the last Jews still in Będzin, Jewish resistance fighters staged an armed revolt that lasted several days.
 One of the leaders was a woman, Frumka Plotnicka, who had earlier been a fighter in Warsaw in the ghetto revolt there.
 All the resistance fighters were killed in the action.
+In 2026, archeologists excavated the resistance hideout bunker, adjacent to a building known as the Ghetto Fighters’ House, located at what today is 24 Rutka Laskier Street.
 More than 1000 Będzin Jews survived the war, several given help by local Poles.

 On January 27, 1945, the town was captured by the Red Army.
 Subsequently, the castle was rebuilt, now housing the Museum of Zagłębie.
 New districts with blocks of flats were built and new factories were opened, including the Łagisza Power Station.